 In large studies conducted so far, accuGFR has shown to be more precise and accurate than the standards of care eGFR methodologies based on creatinine or cystatin C (MDRD and CKD-EPI equations).
 We believe that the superior precision of accuGFR and the fact that it does not require demographic variables has great potential to provide, on a global basis, clinical value beyond MDRD.

 Non-alcoholic steatohepatitis (NASH) test

-Non-alcoholic fatty liver disease (NAFLD) is one of the most prevalent chronic conditions in the U.S. Non-alcoholic steatohepatitis (NASH) is a more advanced, serious form of liver disease and has a prevalence of 3-5% in the general U.S. population.
+Non-alcoholic fatty liver disease (NAFLD) is one of the most prevalent chronic conditions in the U.S. Non-alcoholic steatohepatitis (NASH) is a more advanced, serious form of liver disease and has a prevalence of 3 to 5 percent in the general U.S. population.
 NASH not only involves excess fat accumulation in the liver, but also chronic inflammation that may lead to progressive hepatic fibrosis (scarring of the liver tissue).
 This, in turn, can lead to cirrhosis, liver failure and death.

 Being able to identify whether a patient with suspected or confirmed liver disease has NASH or not, and/or what level of liver fibrosis the patient has, would provide new ways to manage and control this condition, especially as new drugs and treatment options become commercially available.

 Clinicians are all familiar with metabolites such as cholesterol, glucose and creatinine.
 In fact, there are a limited number of metabolites routinely measured in clinical practice.
 But, what if you could measure hundreds of metabolites from a single sample?